 This whole black knight UFO satellite thing has gotten totally out of hand.
 For some reason which I can not fathom many, many people purposely and intentionally want and can believe anything.
 Facts do not sway them and anything that substantially threatens their topsy-turvy UFOlogical worldview is instantly labeled a conspiracy.
 Labeling anything with the conspiracy label without doing your due diligence is the height of intellectual laziness.
 This whole ‘Black Knight’ subject was explained to 100% satisfaction to the people that really know…the scientific community and anyone who has the wherewithal to check the publicly available NASA archive.
 But to some people, UFOlogy has become a religion.
-None of those pesky facts for them…belief is all they need even if it provably wrong.
+None of those pesky facts for them…belief is all they need even if it is probably wrong.
 It appears especially if it is provably wrong.

 UFOlogy MUST discourage this religiosity of the UFO subject.
 It helps no one, confuses most, and irritates to no end people that know better.
 Faith in anything is a bad thing.
 It robs a person of the burden of thinking too much and festers lies and deceit.